- Who's Accredited

 Why should you look for an accredited certification body?
 IAF has produced a brochure on the topic.

 ANAB does not accredit schools, colleges, or universities, so if such an institution claims to be ANAB-accredited, rest assured it is not.
-An educational institution could have a valid certificate for, say, ISO 9001, and if the CB that issued the certificate was accredited by ANAB, then the ANAB mark would be on the certificate.
+An educational institution could have a valid certificate for, say, ISO 9001, and if the CB that issued the certificate was accredited by ANAB, then the ANAB accreditation symbol would be on the certificate.
 Such a certificate would provide evidence that the institution has an ANAB-accredited certification, but the CB that issued the certificate is the appropriate party to confirm whether or not the certificate is valid.

 When you use the ANAB CB directory to search for an ANAB-accredited CB, the results include contact information and a link to the CB's ANAB accreditation certificate.